AnyBody/tutorials/A_Getting_started/lesson2.md

 :end-before: //# END SNIPPET 1
 ```

-**This line means that your model will include the "Mannequin.any" file located in the Model folder,
+**This line means that your model will include the content of the "Mannequin.any" file located in the Model folder,
 within the main file.**

 Double-clicking the file name in the editor window after loading